graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Let {objectType} be {ResolveAbstractType(fieldType, result)}.
   - Let {groupedFieldSet} and {newDeferUsages} be the result of calling {CollectSubfields(objectType, fieldDetailsList, variableValues)}.
-  - Let {fieldPlan} be the result of {BuildFieldPlan(groupedFieldSet, deferUsageSet)}.
+  - Let {executionPlan} be the result of {BuildExecutionPlan(groupedFieldSet, deferUsageSet)}.
-  - Return the result of {ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, result, variableValues, false, path, deferUsageSet, deferMap)}.
+  - Return the result of {ExecuteExecutionPlan(newDeferUsages, executionPlan, objectType, result, variableValues, false, path, deferUsageSet, deferMap)}.

 CompleteListValue(innerType, fieldDetailsList, result, variableValues, path,